Josh Hammer: Conservative activism

 An outspoken conservative, Hammer is a vocal commentator on conservative political, legal, and cultural issues at various publications.
 Hammer is a contributor to programs on networks such as Fox News, Fox Business, Newsmax, and One America News Network.

-Hammer volunteers as counsel and policy advisor to the Internet Accountability Project.

-Hammer is vocal about Jewish- and Zionist-related issues; he has debated Peter Beinart about the Israeli-Palestinian conflict and Alan Dershowitz about the 2023 Israeli judicial reform dispute.
+Hammer is vocal about Jewish- and Zionist-related issues; he has debated Peter Beinart about the Israeli–Palestinian conflict and Alan Dershowitz about the 2023 Israeli judicial reform dispute.

-Hammer was involved with Senator Ted Cruz's 2016 presidential campaign, and in February 2016 was mentioned on national TV during Cruz’s Iowa Caucuses victory speech.
-More recently, Hammer was invited to the Florida governor’s mansion to meet with Governor Ron DeSantis in January 2022.
-Hammer currently sits on the board of advisors of groups such as American Moment and the New York Young Republican Club.
+Hammer was involved with senator Ted Cruz's 2016 presidential campaign.
+Hammer was invited to the Florida governor’s mansion to meet with governor Ron DeSantis in January 2022.

+Hammer currently sits on the boards of advisors of American Moment and the United Jewish Gun Coalition.

+In May 2023, Hammer cofounded Jews Against Soros, a coalition of Jews who oppose the political influence of George Soros.

-Personal
+Personal life

-In December 2022, Hammer got engaged to Shir Cohen.
-He lives in South Florida.
+In December 2022, Hammer proposed to Shir Cohen at the Western Wall in Jerusalem.
+They were married in December 2023.